ivangfr/springboot-react-jwt-token/README.md

 # springboot-react-jwt-token

-The goal of this project is to implement an application called `order-app` to create and manage orders.
+The goal of this project is to implement an application called `order-app` to manage orders.
 For it, we will implement a back-end application called `order-api` using [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) and a font-end application called `order-ui` using [ReactJS](https://reactjs.org/).
 Besides, we will use [`JWT Authentication`](https://en.wikipedia.org/wiki/JSON_Web_Token) to secure both applications.

 ## Applications

 - **order-api**

   `Spring Boot` Web Java backend application that exposes a Rest API to create, retrieve and delete orders.
 If a user has `ADMIN` role he/she can also retrieve information of other users or delete them.

-The application secured endpoints can just be accessed if a valid JWT access Token is provided. `order-api` stores its data in [`MySQL`](https://www.mysql.com/) database.
+  The application secured endpoints can just be accessed if a valid JWT access token is provided.

+  `order-api` stores its data in [`MySQL`](https://www.mysql.com/) database.

   `order-api` has the following endpoints